Lytel History, Family Crest & Coats of Arms

 Early Origins of the Lytel family

 Important Dates for the Lytel family

 This web page shows only a small excerpt of our Lytel research.
-Another 242 words (17 lines of text) are included under the topic Early Lytel History in all our PDF Extended History products and printed products wherever possible.
+Another 162 words (12 lines of text) are included under the topic Early Lytel History in all our PDF Extended History products and printed products wherever possible.

 Lytel Spelling Variations

 It is only in the last few hundred years that rules have developed and the process of spelling according to sound has been abandoned.
 Scottish names from before that time tend to appear under many different spelling variations.
 Lytel has been spelled Little, Littel, Littell and others.

 Early Notables of the Lytel family (pre 1700)

 More information is included under the topic Early Lytel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lytel family to Ireland

 Some of the Lytel family moved to Ireland, but this topic is not covered in this excerpt.

 Another 75 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lytel family

 Unwelcome in their beloved homeland, many Scots sailed for the colonies of North America.
 There, they found land and freedom, and even the opportunity to make a new nation in the American War of Independence.
 These Scottish settlers played essential roles in the founding of the United States, and the shaping of contemporary North America.
 Among them: Anthony and his wife Frances Little settled in Virginia in 1650; John Little settled in Barbados in 1654; Archibald, Charles, David, George, James, John, Margaret, Thomas, Richard and William Little, all arrived in Philadelphia between 1840 and 1860..